hank08819/sparseAttention/README.md

 # Mapping the Sparse-Attention Boundary for Cryptocurrency Forecasting

-Anonymous code and data for the AAAI-27 submission.
+Anonymous code and data for the ICLR submission.

 **Naming note.** For historical reasons the model is implemented under the internal identifier `MSCABiGRU` and appears as the key `MSCA` in result files.